Acts 26:4

 Berean Standard Bible

-Surely all the Jews know how I have lived from the earliest days of my youth, among my own people and in Jerusalem.
+Surely all the Jews know how I have lived from my earliest childhood among my own people, and also in Jerusalem.

 Berean Literal Bible